rinatmini/DemeterEye/README.md

 - Processor docs: `chipnik_monitor/README.md`
 - API reference & OpenAPI spec: `api/openapi.yaml`
 - Front-end notes and deployment snippet: `web/README.md`
+- iOS app documentation: `ios/README.md`

+## iOS App Features

+The mobile application helps farmers monitor field health using NASA Earth observation data:
+- Login and management of multiple fields
+- Map view with field boundaries
+- Track field greenness and seasonal growth history
+- Seasonal summaries with start, and peak of season dates
+- Summaries and predictions for crop flowering

 Contributions and feedback are welcome.
 Please open an issue or discussion if you plan to add new data sources, crop profiles, or deployment targets.